jaykhan-dev/jkvp/docs/blog/blockchain/web3-integration.md

 ## Obstacles

 ### Regulations
-Soverign governments may decide to regulate cryptocurrencies or ban them outright.
+Sovereign governments may decide to regulate cryptocurrencies or ban them outright.
 Since these topics are dynamic, it is worth following media and twitter stories for the latest news.

 Recent examples:
 - [China bans Bitcoin](https://www.bbc.com/news/technology-58678907)